Szune/M4Graphs/README.md

 # M4Graphs
 M4Graphs is a framework intended for visualizing model based tests during runtime.

-A lot of things still need refactoring and there are some bugs.
+This project was quickly put together as a prototype; a lot of things still need refactoring and there are some bugs.

 ## Features
 * Activating elements by id, showing the path the test is taking